andrew/ultimate-awesome/README.md

 - [awesome-assembler](https://github.com/Hack-Labs/awesome-assembler) - A curated list of awesome Assembler and Machine Codes.
 - [awesome-soft](https://github.com/Himura2la/awesome-soft) - My humble attempts to collect all great pieces of software I use, recommend, or know about.
 - [awesome-monero](https://github.com/jklepatch/awesome-monero) - Curated list of links of useful resources for the Monero crypto-currency.
+- [awesome-iot-and-hardware-security](https://github.com/kayranfatih/awesome-iot-and-hardware-security) - A collection of awesome tools, books, resources, software, documents and cool stuff about IoT and HW security.
 - [awesome-go-articles](https://github.com/khigor777/awesome-go-articles) - A curated list of articles and best practices, for quick start and go deeper with Golang.
 - [awesome-home-media-server](https://github.com/Kussie/awesome-home-media-server) - This is a carefully compiled list of remarkable projects with the focus on home media.
 - [quora](https://github.com/linsa-io/quora) - Awesome Quora Topics.